status-im/status-web/apps/website/docs/your-profile-and-preferences/log-out-of-status.md

     1. Click **Sign out & Quit**.

 :::info
-To prevent data and funds loss, you can't log out of your account until you [back up your recovery phrase][back-up-and-secure-your-recovery-phrase].
+To prevent data and funds loss, you can't log out of your account until you [back up your recovery phrase](./back-up-and-secure-your-recovery-phrase.md).
 :::